SovereignCloudStack/standards/Standards/scs-0005-v1-project-governance.md

 ### Announcement

-The voting will be announced on the SCS-Members Mailinglist as well as on the [General & Announcements Matrix Room](#scs-general:matrix.org).
+The voting will be announced on the SCS-Members Mailinglist as well as on the [General & Announcements](https://matrix.to/#/#scs-general:matrix.org).
 Enlisted voters will receive e-mails to the email address used in the SCS community's Identity Management system.

 ### Mechanisms